AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/edit-initial-field-mappings.md

 ## Reset Schema {#reset-schema}

-1. If you make some changes to the schema in Salesforce while working on the mappings, you can pull the changes by clicking **Reset Schema**.
+1. If you make some changes to the schema in [!UICONTROL Salesforce] while working on the mappings, you can pull the changes by clicking **[!UICONTROL Reset Schema]**.

     * All the mapping changes will be reset!
     * Resetting the schema will only add fields, not remove (even if you hide them from the sync user).